-• In general: ALL clothing must fit well, be clean and be in good condition (no holes).
+• In general: ALL clothing must fit well, be clean, and be in good condition (no holes).
 All Centreville Layton spirit wear meets dress code standards.
-Shorts/Skirts/Dresses must be knee-length.
 Hooded sweatshirts must be worn with the hood down.
 Hats and outerwear are not appropriate indoors.
-Denim is now allowed and sweatpants are being eliminated.
+Denim and sweatpants are acceptable.